Incontinence — the condition nobody wants to talk about

 Treatment Options

 Pelvic floor exercises, often called Kegel exercises, strengthen the muscles that control urination and defecation.
-These exercises involve repeatedly contracting and relaxing the pelvic floor muscles.
-For stress incontinence, these exercises are often very effective.
-The person needs to be taught how to do the exercises correctly and needs to do them regularly.
+For stress incontinence, the AHRQ reports that pelvic floor muscle training reduces incontinence episodes by 50% to 75% in many women.
 A pelvic floor physical therapist can provide specific guidance.
 It takes several weeks of consistent practice to see results, but many people see significant improvement.

-Medications are available to treat different types of incontinence.
-For urge incontinence, medications that relax the bladder can help reduce urgency and leakage.
-For stress incontinence, certain medications can help.
-Some medications work by tightening the muscles involved in urine control.
+Medications are available for different types of incontinence.
+For urge incontinence, medications that relax the bladder can reduce urgency and leakage.
+For stress incontinence, certain medications can help tighten the muscles involved in urine control.
 The effectiveness varies by person, and finding the right medication sometimes involves trial and error.

 Bladder training involves gradually increasing the intervals between urination, teaching the bladder to hold more urine and reducing the frequency of trips to the bathroom.
 This can be helpful for urge incontinence and sometimes for functional incontinence.